 The accounting policies set out below have been applied consistently to all periods presented in these Financial Statements.
+As certain comparative amounts in the Statement of profit or loss have been reclassified to achieve consistency in disclosure.

 a) Basis of consolidation